Studying conformally flat spacetimes with an elastic stress energy tensor using 1+3 formalism: Introduction

 In this work we study a very simple elastic model with a diagonal trace-free anisotropy pressure tensor using the 1+3 extended frame approach and following the notation given in Uggla \cite{uggla}.
 We note that work on the covariant 1+3 splitting of fluid spacetime geometries was first initiated by Eisenhart and Synge and continued by G$\ddot{o}$del, Raychaudhuri and other authors such as Sch$\ddot{u}$cking, Ehlers, Sachs and Tr$\ddot{u}$mper (related references \cite{ehlers}, \cite{wain}, \cite{misner}, \cite{ellis}).
 In the paper by Uggla the basic dynamical equations of the extended 1+3 orthonormal frame approach are explicitly given in terms of variables that are naturally adapted to the 1+3 structure, and they include the Bianchi and Jacobi identities, the Einstein field equations and the commutators.
 This formulation is analogous to the Newmann Penrose approach \cite{np} in the sense that a null congruence is replaced by a timelike congruence.
 The general properties of the 1+3 orthonormal frame can be found in books such as Wald \cite{wald} and Felice and Clarke \cite{felice} and in Edgar \cite{edgar}.
 Several applications have been discussed in Pirani \cite{pirani}, Ellis \cite{ellis1} and MacCallum \cite{mac}.
 A more complete list of references can be found in \cite{uggla}.

 The organization of this paper is as follows.
-In section 2 we outline the theory of the 1+3 formalism and present the 1+3 split of the commutators, curvature variables and their field equations, namely Bianchi and Jacobi identities and Einstein filed equations.
-We will follow the same notation convention for tensor indices used in \cite{uggla}.
+In section \ref{sec:formalism} we outline the theory of the 1+3 formalism and present the 1+3 split of the commutators, curvature variables and their field equations, namely Bianchi and Jacobi identities and Einstein filed equations.
+We will follow the same notation convention for tensor indices as used in \cite{uggla}.
 Spacetime coordinate tensor indices will be denoted by letters from the second half of the Greek alphabet $(\mu , \nu , \rho, ...=0-3)$ while spatial coordinate indices are represented by letters from the second half of the Latin alphabet $(i,j,k,...=1,...,3)$.
 Orthonormal frame indices will be denoted by letters from the first half of the Latin alphabet $(a,b,c,...=0,...,3)$ while spatial frame indices are chosen from the first half of the Greek alphabet $(\alpha , \beta , \gamma, ...=1-3)$.
-In section 3 we relate the Ricci spinor components to the 1+3 quantities.
-In section 4 we study conformally flat spacetimes with an elastic source given by a diagonal trace-free anistropy pressure tensor using the 1+3 formalism.
-We determine the 1+3 equations for a very simple case of non rotating solutions.
-In particular we study the non rotating case where the system obtained is an ODE system of a spatial coordinate.
+In section \ref{sec:relasticity} we give a summary of the theory of relativistic elasticity.
+In section \ref{sec:conflat} we study conformally flat spacetimes with a conformal factor that depends only on one spatial coordinate with an elastic source given by a diagonal trace-free anisotropic pressure tensor with only one independent component, using the 1+3 formalism.
+We calculate the 1+3 equations for a very simple case and determine solutions with non null anisotropic pressure.